Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Methodology

-where $E_i$ and $E_j$ donate the node embeddings of node i and j after passing the MLP, and $\mathbf{Sim}$ is the similarity function (could be cosine, etc.).
+where $E_i$ and $E_j$ denote the node embeddings of node $i$ and $j$ after passing the MLP, and $\mathbf{Sim}$ is the similarity function (could be cosine, etc.).
 Then the $kNN(\cdot)$ is defined as:

-where the $\odot$ donates the element-wise Hadamard product and $E$ represent the node embeddings produced by MLP.
+where the $\odot$ denotes the element-wise Hadamard product and $E$ represents the node embeddings produced by MLP.

-To aggregate and enhance the geographical information, we initialize the parameters of MLP-kNN $\theta_{\mathbf{G}}$ before training to enable it to generate the pre-defined adjacency matrix based on distence function.
+To aggregate and enhance the geographical information, we initialize the parameters of MLP-kNN $\theta_{\mathbf{G}}$ before training to enable it to generate the pre-defined adjacency matrix based on the distance function.
 Of course, such an initialization method, when applied for other tasks that do not have a pre-defined graph structure, is not required.

-All in all, MLP-kNN generator ,which learn the entire temporal features of all nodes and initialize with the ground-truth spatial topologies as the starting point, extract spatial and temporal dynamics simultaneously.
+All in all, MLP-kNN generator, which learns the entire temporal features of all nodes and initializes with the ground-truth spatial topologies as the starting point, extracts spatial and temporal dynamics simultaneously.